-If any of you are Fixer Upper fans you probably already know that Joanna and Chip have their own line of home décor that just launched at Target – “Hearth and Hand”.
-I’m a huge fan so I had to make a Target run and check it out!
-One of my finds were these adorable place card holders- I just had to have them!
+If any of you are Fixer Upper fans you probably already know that.
+Joanna and Chip have their own line of home décor that just launched at Target – “Hearth and Hand”.
+I’m a huge fan so I had to make a Target run and check it out.
+One of my finds were these adorable place card holders- I just had to have them.
 I am thinking I will place a picture of each guest from Thanksgiving pasts in them.
-They would also work well to label each food item or desserts if you have a buffet!
+They would also work well to label each food item or desserts if you have a buffet.

-Thanksgiving is all about being thankful right?
-Last year a client told me about Turkey around the Table which sounded adorable, so I purchased one on Amazon and I’m looking forward to hearing what everyone is thankful for this year.
+Thanksgiving is all about being thankful right.
+Last year a client told me about Turkey around the Table which sounded adorable.
+So I purchased one on Amazon and I’m looking forward to hearing what everyone is thankful for this year.

 I came across these adorable disposable leftover containers at World Market and I immediately put them in my cart.
-I normally purchase Ziplock storage containers to send leftovers home with guests but when I saw these I had to have them!
-The cutest presentation for their leftovers and in a bag too!
+I normally purchase Ziplock storage containers to send leftovers home with guests.
+But when I saw these I had to have them.
+The cutest presentation for their leftovers and in a bag too.
 Gotta be the hostess with the mostess!